 Nick: I think this has been very informative for anybody that’s watching.
 There are a lot of things that you can implement today to keep your company more secure.
 If you’re not currently using an IT outsourcing provider, such as Aldridge, you can find us at our website.
 We’d love to talk to you and see how we can be of service to help you implement some of these security practices in your business.

 At Aldridge, our team of IT professionals provide your business with the resources it needs to reach its potential.
 We put customer service first and deliver support and strategic planning that effectively manages your IT.
 Our approach relives you of the hassle of technology management so you can focus on running your business.
-Contact an Aldridge representative today to learn more about cybersecurity for small businesses.
+Talk to our IT consulting team today to learn more about leveraging cybersecurity for your small business.